syncfusion-content/asp.net-core-docs/aspnet-core/GettingStarted/Getting-Started-1-1-0.md

 * DotNetCore [1.1.0 (Preview 2)](https://go.microsoft.com/fwlink/?LinkID=835014).

+> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
+Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key#aspnet-core) to know about registering Syncfusion license key in your ASP.NET Core application to use our components.

 ### Configure Syncfusion UI Components in ASP.NET Core Application:

 The following steps helps to create a ASP.NET Core web application to configure our components.